ArctosDB/documentation-wiki/_how_to/How-to-Publish-to-GBIF.markdown

 ## [Beyond Arctos Documentation](https://handbook.arctosdb.org/documentation/github.html)

-Publishing Arctos data to data aggregators begins with publication to the Global Biodiversity Information Facility (GBIF) via the VertNet IPT.
-This process can be a bit of a headache, but if done properly, the data will be updated at the IPT monthly and the only requirement going forward is an annual review of the collection's metadata.
+Publishing Arctos data to data aggregators begins with a Darwin Core archive of your collection's data.
+Arctos uses the VertNet IPT to accomplish and share these files.
+Typically these archives are then published to the Global Biodiversity Information Facility (GBIF).
+This process can be fairly technical especially the first time, but if done properly, the data will be updated at the IPT monthly and the only requirement going forward is an annual review of the collection's metadata.

-Note that all of the steps outlined here are also part of the "Publish to Aggregators" step in the [data migration Github repository](https://github.com/ArctosDB/data-migration/issues) and that [opening a new data publishing issue](https://github.com/ArctosDB/data-migration/issues/new?assignees=&labels=&template=12--publication-to-aggregators.md&title=Acronym+Collection+-+12.+Publish+to+Aggregators) is the best way to complete this process.

 ## Is the Collection Already Published to GBIF?